herebefrogs/superfrightvr/README.md

-# JS13KGAMES 2024
+# SuperFRIGHT VR

 ## What is this?

-Superhot meets Fear of Number 13
+SuperHOT VR meets Fear of Number 13 for JS13KGAMES 2024

 ## How to play?